dotnet/AspNetCore.Docs/aspnetcore/blazor/globalization-localization.md

 * Can't contain free-form text.
 * Provide user interaction characteristics based on the browser's implementation.

+When using the `date` and `number` field types, specifying a culture with `@bind:culture` isn't recommended because Blazor provides built-in support to render values in the culture.

-The following field types have specific formatting requirements and aren't currently supported by Blazor because they aren't supported by all major browsers:
+The following field types have specific formatting requirements and aren't currently supported by Blazor because they aren't supported by all of the major browsers:

 * `datetime-local`
 * `month`
 * `week`

-[`@bind`](xref:mvc/views/razor#bind) supports the `@bind:culture` parameter to provide a <xref:System.Globalization.CultureInfo?displayProperty=fullName> for parsing and formatting a value.
-Specifying a culture isn't recommended when using the `date` and `number` field types. `date` and `number` have built-in Blazor support to render values in the culture.
+For current browser support of the preceding types, see [Can I use](https://caniuse.com).

 ## Demonstration component

-The following `CultureExample1` component can be used to demonstrate Blazor globalization and localization examples in this article.
+The following `CultureExample1` component can be used to demonstrate Blazor globalization and localization concepts covered by this article.
 Add the compoent to a local test app based on a Blazor project template.

 `Pages/CultureExample1.razor`: